Understanding Nokia's Unusual Options Activity | Benzinga

 Understanding Nokia's Unusual Options Activity

-Nokia (NYSE:NOK) shares experienced unusual options activity on Friday.
-The stock price moved down to $6.14 following the option alert.
+On Wednesday, shares of Nokia (NYSE:NOK) saw unusual options activity.
+After the option alert, the stock price moved down to $5.99.

 - Sentiment: BULLISH